 The Federal Work-Study Program (FWSP) program provides employment for students who demonstrate financial need and who must earn a part of their educational expenses.
-The program encourages community service work and work related to a student's program of study.
+The program encourages community service work and work related to student's program of study.
 FWSP employment is arranged with public or private non-profit agencies off campus, and the work performed must be in the public interest.
 FWSP employment opportunities are also available on campus in a variety of student services positions.
-Eligibility for participation in the FWSP is determined by the Institute's

-Financial Aid Office, based on the student's financial need and academic progress.
+The Institute's Financial Aid Office, based on the student's financial need and academic progress, determines eligibility for participation in the FWSP.
 Questions regarding the FWSP should be directed to the Institute's Financial Aid Office.

 An FWSP request form is completed by interested students.
 Interested students must have completed a FAFSA and must have financial need remaining after other aid is awarded.
-If a position is available, a qualified student is notified of their acceptance into the FWS program.
+If a position is available, a qualified student is notified of their acceptance into the FWSP program.
 If a position is not available, a qualified student is advised to apply again at a later date once a position opens.
-If an applicant for FWSP does not qualify for the FWS program, he or she is notified by letter.
+If an applicant for FWSP does not qualify for the FWSP program, he or she is notified by letter.